Tips and tricks to improve productivity and ace your day

-Many contract Paraplanners work on a ‘per SoA’ rate of pay.
-The benefit of a fixed rate is knowing what you get paid, and it makes it easier for the client to digest this also.
+Many contract Paraplanners work on a ‘per Statement of Advice’ rate.
+The benefit of a fixed rate is knowing what you get paid, and it makes it easier for the client to digest also.
 If you are super speedy and efficient, this will increase your effective hourly rate.
 However, if you are inefficient and don’t structure your time properly, your hourly rate might be comparable to the one you got as a part time shop assistant in high school!

 So what are some tips and tricks that can help you improve your productivity and ace your day?

 Sounds simple.
 What if I say, “Don’t send an email, task request, text message…either see them face to face or call them”.
 Big difference.
 I always remind Paraplanners that the knowledge you get in a 5-10 minute verbal summary from the Adviser is worth a dozen emails.
 Minimum.
 And it’s a win-win-win.
 It will reduce time spent on the SoA, it will improve the quality of the SoA (more client info) AND you are building your relationship and rapport with the Adviser.
 Yes!

 Check your SoA request documentation within 24 hours of receiving it.

 Think about it, if you have 5 business days to get the work done, and you leave it until the 4th day to figure out you are missing key details that prevent you completing the SoA, where does this leave you?
 The ‘Day 1 check’ will not only prevent you wasting time scrabbling to fill in the blanks but it will also give your client, theAdviser, time to get any missing info to you without affecting the completion date.
 And that right there is about commercial acumen and professionalism, both of which you need in abundance if you are to succeed in this increasingly competitive space.

 Re-work is the bane of our existence.